johncarney/all-things-ttrpg-bsky/README.md

 # All things TTRPG

-Library of regular expressions matching TTRPG-related terms for use in Bluesky feeds.
-In particular, the patterns here are used in my [All things TTRPG] feed generated from [skyfeed.app].
+This is a library of regular expressions matching TTRPG-related terms for use in Bluesky feeds.
+In particular, the patterns here are used in my [All things TTRPG] feed, which is generated using [skyfeed.app].

 ## Topic file

-The `topics.yml` file contains a [YAML]-formatted list of regular expressions matching TTRPG-related terms.
+This most interestin part of this is the `topics.yml` file.
+It contains a [YAML]-formatted list of [regular expressions] (aka patterns), matching TTRPG-related terms.
 These are grouped into "topics."
-So the listing for *Neoclassical Geek Revival* looks like this:
+So the listing for *[Neoclassical Geek Revival]* looks like this:

   ```yaml
   Neoclassical Geek Revival: